open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - A `Context`.
 - The carrier that holds propagation fields.
-- The `Setter` invoked for each propagation key to add or remove.
+- The `Setter` invoked to set each propagation key/value pair.

 ## Global Propagators